Chum salmon in McLane Creek. Credit: Thurston County Stream Team

 Mid-September through October is your best bet to view Chinook and coho returning to the hatchery, located at 13030 Auburn-Black Diamond Road.
 Check out the viewing pond and outdoor kiosk explaining hatchery operations.
 The hatchery is open every day from 8 a.m.–4 p.m.; staff are sometimes available to answer questions.

 Watch spawning Chinook in Tumwater Falls Park in late September and early October.
 Salmon stewards are on hand for egg-taking operations on Monday, Wednesday and Friday mornings.
-Salmon stewards will usually also be around to answer questions on Monday, Wednesday and Friday evenings and on weekends when the salmon move from Capitol Lake into Deschutes River.
-For info, contact Debbie Smith, City of Tumwater at 360-754-4148.
+Salmon stewards will usually also be around to answer questions on Monday, Wednesday and Friday evenings and on weekends through Oct.
+10. For info, contact Debbie Smith, City of Tumwater, at 360-754-4148.

 Visitors can tour the hatchery (12710 124th Ave.
-Court KPN) and then walk three-quarters of a mile down a gravel road to view a large run of chum and coho salmon, starting in November.
+Ct.
+N.W., Gig Harbor) and then walk three-quarters of a mile down a gravel road to view a large run of chum and coho salmon, starting in November.
 For info, call 253-857-5077.

 This gentle nature loop offers streamside views of spawning chum salmon in November and early December, depending on rainfall.
 Salmon Stewards will be stationed at McLane Creek on November weekends, plus on Thanksgiving Day and the day after, from 10 a.m.–2 p.m.
 From Olympia, drive west on Mud Bay Road.
 Turn left onto Delphi Road.
 Turn right at the sign for the trail.
 You will need a Discover Pass to park .

 Around 40,000 chum cram into the lower two miles of this creek to spawn each fall.
-Best viewing is from a 1.5-mile interpretive trail, maintained by donor support, with the first half-mile ADA accessible.
-For 2017, the trail is open to the public on Saturdays and Sundays, Oct.
-28–Dec.
-1, (including Veterans Day, Nov.
-11) and Friday, Nov.
-24, the day after Thanksgiving.
-During the week, the trail is reserved for educational groups.
+Best viewing is from a 1.5-mile Kennedy Creek Salmon Trail.
+For 2018, the trail is open to the public on weekends only, Nov.
+3–30.
+The trail is maintained by donor support, and the first half-mile ADA-accessible.
+Field trips are available.

 From Highway 101, turn west at Old Pacific Highway.
 Follow the signs onto a gravel road to Kennedy Creek.
-Please note that Kennedy Creek has a no-dog policy to protect both the salmon and dogs, which are susceptible to poisoning from a parasite in the salmon.
-Info: Contact the trail coordinator with South Puget Sound Enhancement Group, Jerilyn Walley 360-412-0808 ext.
-107 or firstname.lastname@example.org.
+Please note that Kennedy Creek has a no-dog policy to protect both the salmon and dogs; dogs are susceptible to poisoning from a parasite in the salmon.

 First time out?
 Here are some tips to enhance your experience.